BabylonJS/OldDocumentationSite/content/How_To/material/Node_Material.md

       * b: Float
       * a: Float

-  * `Time`: A Float of a constantly increasing floating point value, starting when the scene is loaded.
+  * `Time`: A float value that represents the time that has passed since the scene was loaded.
     * Output:
       * output: Float

-  * `Vector2`: A Vector2 represneting two values.
+  * `Vector2`: a vector composed of X and Y channels.
     * Output:
       * output: Vector2

-  * `Vector3`: A Vector3 represneting three values.
+  * `Vector3`: a vector composed of X, Y, and Z channels.
     * Output:
       * output: Vector3

-  * `Vector4`: A Vector4 represneting four values.
+  * `Vector4`: a vector composed of X, Y, Z, and W channels.
     * Output:
       * output: Vector4

 * Interpolation:
-  * `Lerp`: Provides linear interpolated value(s) between the left and right inputs, based on the gradient input.
+  * `Lerp`: Outputs a value that is a mix of the left and right inputs based on the target value.
+    * Inputs:
+      * left: Float, Vector2, Vector3, Vector4, Color3, or Color4.
+      * right: Float, Vector2, Vector3, Vector4, Color3, or Color4
+      * gradient: Float
+    * Output:
+      * output: Float, Vector2, Vector3, Vector4, Color3, or Color4.
+Output varies based on left and right input types.

+  * `NLerp`: Outputs a value that is a mix of the left and right inputs based on the target's normalized value.
     * Inputs:
       * left: Float, Vector2, Vector3, Vector4, Color3, or Color4.
       * right: Float, Vector2, Vector3, Vector4, Color3, or Color4